tylerhoskins/ticketing-platform/docs/FRONTEND_OVERVIEW.md

 # Frontend Implementation Overview

-## Summary

-I have successfully created a complete Next.js 14+ frontend application for a ticket purchasing system.
+Next.js 14+ frontend application for a ticket purchasing system.
 The application provides a clean, functional interface for browsing events, purchasing tickets, and managing event creation with proper error handling and responsive design.

 ## 🎯 Key Features Implemented